 Arrive on time.
-If you must be late, please enter through the back of the classroom to cause minimal disruption.
+If you must be late, please enter quietly to cause minimal disruption.
 Cell phones must be silenced.
 No texting during class.

-No ear phones or earbuds are permitted.
 If you must eat, please be considerate.
-Eat quietly and do not leave any trash.
-The instructor reserves the right to request and require students who are disruptive to leave the classroom.
+Eat quietly and dispose of any trash.
+The instructor reserves the right to require students who are disruptive to leave the classroom.